bigabiga/website/_films/A-Life-at-Stake-(1954).md

 meta-description: Watch A Life at Stake (1954) and other classic film-noir movies at La Filmothèque.

-excerpt: also known as Key Man, this film-noir tells the story of an unemployed out-of-luck architect that encounters a married woman who has an unexpected business proposal for him.
+excerpt: Also known as Key Man, this film-noir tells the story of an unemployed out-of-luck architect that encounters a married woman who has an unexpected business proposal for him.
 Soon the architect begins to suspect the woman's motives.

 title: A Life at Stake